-A.1 Introduction of guest speaker
+Activity A1 Introduction of guest speaker

-- 1. A guest speaker will be invited to address your class on what sexual and reproductive health services are available to you at the clinic, the issue of confidentiality of all services offered, and the importance of practising safer sex, if one chooses to have sex. - 2.
+- A guest speaker will be invited to address your class on what sexual and reproductive health services are available to you at the clinic, the issue of confidentiality of all services offered, and the importance of practising safer sex, if one chooses to have sex. - 2.
 Write down two questions (one question per piece of paper) you would like to ask the speaker about the services offered at the clinic to young people.
 Place your questions in the anonymous question box/basket.
 Do not write you name on the paper.
 Be as open as possible as nobody will know who is asking the questions.

-A.2 Presentation by guest speaker
+Activity A2 Presentation by guest speaker

 You will answer these questions based on what the guest speaker presented to you today.
 Read through them and listen attentively for the answers provided by the guest speaker.
-At the end of the presentation, complete Worksheet 1.
+At the end of the presentation, complete Worksheet 9.6.1.

-- a) Where is/are the clinic(s)? - b) What days and hours is the clinic open?

-- c) What reproductive and sexual health services do they offer? - d) What happens at the clinic during a typical appointment? - e) How is the issue of confidentiality handled? - f) If the client is under the age of 16, does the clinic need to inform the parents? - g) How can one make an appointment? - h) What does it cost to visit the clinic? - i) What contraceptives do they offer? - j) Does the clinic provide emergency contraception? - k) Does the clinic provide pregnancy termination services? - l) When should a young person visit the clinic? - m) Does the clinic provide counselling of any kind? - n) Does the clinic offer HIV and STI testing?
+- a) Where is/are the clinic(s)? - b) What days and hours is the clinic open? - c) What reproductive and sexual health services do they offer? - d) What happens at the clinic during a typical appointment? - e) How is the issue of confidentiality handled? - f) If the client is under the age of 16, does the clinic need to inform the parents? - g) How can one make an appointment? - h) What does it cost to visit the clinic? - i) What contraceptives do they offer?
+How some of the common methods of contraception are used.
+The importance of dual protection. - j) Does the clinic provide emergency contraception? - k) Does the clinic provide pregnancy termination services? - l) When should a young person visit the clinic?
+It is important to have regular check-ups and HIV and STI testing if sexxually active. - m) Does the clinic provide counselling of any kind? - n) Does the clinic offer HIV and STI testing?

-A.3 Role play requesting an appointment with a sexual health professional
+Activity A3 Role play requesting an appointment with a sexual health professional